simonrodrig/personal-website/src/projects/databases.md

 ## Solution
-Though we had delegated frontend and backend work to separate teams, we still had to work together not only to decide things like Schema, but also to standardize API endpoints.
+Though we had delegated frontend and backend work to separate teams, we still had to work together not only to decide things like the schema, but also to standardize API endpoints.
 We ran into many issues with data-ingestion that we did not foresee, such as the embedded HTML, which required using the BeautifulSoup library to strip HTML tags out of the ingested data.
 We also